 Bao’s work explores identity and adulthood inspired by vibrant neighborhoods and subcultures such as kawaii culture, nerd culture, lolita fashion and alternative lifestyles in central Los Angeles.
 She transforms observations into color and form, generating temperament as subjects become embodiments of living fairytales.
 Certain elements of “the cutesy sublime” are also present in her works, namely with bursts of color, graffiti references and childlike marksmaking.

-Bao is also the moderator of the lolita fashion community in Los Angeles and a frequent host and sponsorship advisor of North America’s fashion tea parties such as 'Locoerio: Golden Tales of the West - LIEF International Tea Party' (2016), 'Winter Lumiere - International Lolita Day' (2015) and 'Lolita Academy - Wands of Illumination' (2015).
+Bao is also the moderator of the lolita fashion community in Los Angeles and a frequent host and sponsorship advisor of North America’s fashion tea parties such as 'The Los Angeles Lolitas Present: Welcome to the Magic Academy' (2017), 'Locoerio: Golden Tales of the West - LIEF International Tea Party' (2016), 'Winter Lumiere - International Lolita Day' (2015) and 'Lolita Academy - Wands of Illumination' (2015).

 Bao currently lives and works in Los Angeles.